hgrf/racine/docsmd/README.md

 In order to create SSL certificate and key follow the steps given in https://www.digitalocean.com/community/tutorials/how-to-create-a-ssl-certificate-on-nginx-for-ubuntu-12-04

 You then want to configure your nginx server.
-Create a file "msm" in /etc/nginx/sites-available and copy the following content into it:
+Create a file "racine" in /etc/nginx/sites-available and copy the following content into it:

     server {